mainsail-crew/crowsnest/README.md

 Now run the commands mentioned in the beginning.

----

-#### :question: I set `mode` to `rtsp`, but I get no stream in VLC.
-What should I do?

-**Solution:**

-Read your log. \
-If you are not using a raspicam or a camera with an inbuilt "H264" encoder, chances are equal to zero, to get a rtsp stream. \
-Sorry :man_shrugging:

----

 #### :question: I have twice the same model of a USB Cam, cant get both to show up.
 What can I do?

 **Solution:**